GemeenteNijmegen/os-remote-sensing/R/README.md

 ## R
 R: Open de Rproj-file in the R-directory to start the environment.
 Define the neighbourhood code(s) and municipality name in the neighbourhood.xlsx file.

 You may either use your own color infrared (CIR) aerial photo (must include infrared-band) or extract the area from the main  aerial photo of the Netherlands*.
 You may use tif or ecw as file-format.
+Make sure the aerial photo covers the neighbourhoods.

 Please verify and adjust settings in '00_init_batch_run.R'